andretdias/Data_Visualization/README.md

 - Organize the data in the VTK format (used by ParaView) and create new variables
 - Visualize the data using ParaView (create graphical representations using slices, glyphs, isolines, isosurfaces and make an animation)

+## Second Project - Data Visualization with dashboards using Power BI Desktop
+This project focused on the utilization of the Power BI software and its visualization techniques to create informative graphical representations.

+### Data:
+A portion of the data used in this project is related to the Public Education System.
+This data was made available to us by the Direção-Geral de Estatísticas da Educação e Ciência ([DGEEC](https://www.dgeec.mec.pt/np4/dgeec/)).
+The remaining data was acquired from the [PORDATA] database.
+Data regarding income by education level, registered unemployement, population density and crime were fetched from this database.

+### Project Objectives:
+- Description of data visualization techniques that Power BI offers
+- Create dashboards, describe them and infer the conclusions that can be made from them